WebFuzzing/EMB/README.md

 Here, they are in different modules just to make clear what is needed to implement to enable the use of EvoMaster.

-## License
-All the code that is new for this repository is released under Apache 2.0 license.
-However, this repository contains as well sources from different open-source projects, each one with its own license, as clarified in more details beneath.

-## Build The Projects

 To compile and generate all the jar files, use the command: